 This engaging heritage attraction takes you through the history and culture of the Eurasian community in Singapore.

-Ever wondered about the Eurasians in Singapore?
+Ever wondered about the unique culture and heritage of the Eurasians in Singapore?
 Look no further.
-The Eurasian Heritage Centre explores their history and culture through different exhibitions at its three heritage galleries as well as special activities.
+The Eurasian Heritage Centre explores their history and culture through different exhibitions at its three heritage galleries as well as cultural workshops and music performances.

 Home in Katong

 The Eurasian community is one of Singapore’s smallest, but also one of its earliest.
 Known for their hybrid traditions of East and West, their Asian and European origins can be traced to some of the region’s oldest colonial settlements, such as Malacca, Penang, Goa, Macau and Ceylon (now Sri Lanka).